zicna/intro-to-redux-library-codealong/README.md

 our top-level container component.

 Redux provides a function, `createStore()`, that, when invoked, returns an instance of the Redux store for us.
-So we can use that method to create a store.
-We want to import `createStore()` in our `src/index.js` file, where ReactDOM renders our application.
+We want to import `createStore()` in our `src/index.js` file, where ReactDOM renders our application, and then use that function to create the store.

 ```javascript
 // ./src/index.js